2200100/CS220AU-DP-2022/README.md

 <br>

 ## Log
+- 2022-11-28 Organized notes.
+- 2022-11-27 Research about biotechnology.
+- 2022-10-20 found an existential risk and related it with digital identities.
 - 2022-10-17 amended the repository to work with to be aligned with the focus on how the module is run in 2022 (e.g. regarding the theme)
 - 2022-10-10 based on the last year's portfolio template, I created a draft for a new template
 - 2021-10-23 demonstrating VSC on computer. testing on another computer as well. testing on mac. testing GitHub Desktop.